beans816/React-Class-vs-Component/README.md

 # React-Class-vs-Component
 Showing the differences in components and classes in Javascript React with Vite.
-Look in App.jsx.
-Learnt from Road to React.
+Look in src/App.jsx.
+Learnt from Road to React 2022.

+npm dev build